CodyWallbridge/ProjectManagement/software-requirement-specification.md

 #### A.1 Meeting Minutes with Shayan

-Barbara had a 10 minutes meeting with Shayan and asked the following questions
+Barbara had a 10 minutes meeting with Shayan and asked the following questions.

 - How specific does the software need to be?
-Not much since the Product Managers don't usually know about the libraries
+Not much since the Product Managers don't usually know about the libraries.

 - Do we need to be specific with the references?
-Not much, there needs to be something there but don't use Harvard or any formal referencing
+Not much, there needs to be something there but don't use Harvard or any formal referencing.

 - Do we need to include group calling?
-I think it would be easy to implement since you have one person call planned but its up to you, since you didn't specify on the first document, is your decision
+I think it would be easy to implement since you have one person call planned but its up to you, since you didn't specify on the first document, is your decision.

 - Who are the intended users?
-For beta testing it would be companies but eventually it will be open for the world to use
+For the first phase it would be the client company but eventually it will be open for the world to use.